mercylyn/mprogproject/REPORT.md

 Converting the data to use for the stacked bar chart was a big challenge.
-Eventually, I decided to use a grouped bar chart, because it was easier to convert the data for this visualization and it would give a clear overview of the different years in which music of The Beatles appeared in the charts.
+Eventually, I decided to use a grouped bar chart, because it was easier to convert the data for this visualization and it would give a clear overview of the different years in which music of The Beatles appeared on the chart.
 It would have been educational to make a stacked bar chart, but I also had to made the decision to switch to be on schedule.
+Otherwise, I think the stacked bar chart would have been more compact and thus better accessible.

 ## positioning elements on website including the visualisations: grid system ##
 I choose to put the grouped bar chart as main chart and give it many space.
 Otherwise, the albums or singles wouldn't be clearly visible.
-Underneath the donut chart and the bubble chart sharing the row.
-These charts are smaller and therefor fit better next to each other.
+Underneath the grouped bar chart I positioned the donut chart and the bubble chart sharing the row.
+These charts are smaller and therefor better next to each other.

 ## updating charts especially the donut chart ##
-For the donut chart it is needed to calculate that arc of the slices.
+For the donut chart it was needed to calculate that arc of the slices.
 This was new for me and took some time to understand.
 However, looking at examples helped me to be able to update the donut chart correctly.
+Also, going through the example code with a TA made it more clear.

+## getting data for the lead vocals ##
+For a good amount of albums the lead vocals was accessible on Wikipedia.
+However, for few of the albums a different layout was used where the lead vocals weren't mentioned or the data was incomplete.
+For example, anthology 2 with 45 songs.
+I choose to not individually go through all the songs for collecting the lead vocals, because this would have been time consuming and I wanted to have enough time for creating the visualisations.
+Because of previous experience with looking for data to long I wanted to beat the clock for this project.
+As a solution I informed the web user that for the selected album unfortunately no data was available.